Updated April 2022

-Every first Sunday in Junecelebrates Sjómannadagurinn or Fishermen‘s Day in honour of the brave people who have worked hard to support ‘s main industry and lifeline.
+Every first Sunday in June,celebrates Sjómannadagurinn or Fishermen‘s Day in honor of the brave people who have worked hard to support ‘s main industry and lifeline.

 Most towns in Iceland were founded around the fishing industry and many of them remain fishing towns today.
-For centuries, fish has been the nation‘s main export and today is one of the leading fishing nations in the world with 1.2 % of the world‘s total catch. is also at the forefront of the technological advances in the industry, continually introducing safer and more environmentally friendly equipment both on land and sea.
+For centuries, fish has been the nation‘s main export.
+Today is one of the leading fishing nations in the world with 1.2 % of the world‘s total catch. is also at the forefront of the technological advances in the industry.
+We continually introduce safer and more environmentally friendly equipment both on land and sea.

-To honour these men and women, most towns will have a town-wide celebration with all sorts of family entertainment where children and adults can come and learn about the mysteries of the ocean, and maybe have a hot dog or two.
+To honor these men and women, most towns will have a town-wide celebration with all sorts of family entertainment.
+Children and adults can come and learn about the mysteries of the ocean, and maybe have a hot dog or two.
 It is common for people involved in the fishing industry to give speeches and traditional sea shanties are played.
 It is also customary to remember those whose lives where claimed by the sea.

-Towns all overwill offer bouncy castles, angling competitions, boat races and concerts and a lot of places will cap off the day with a big dance involving the whole community.
+Towns all overwill offer bouncy castles, angling competitions, boat races and concerts.
+A lot of places will cap off the day with a big dance involving the whole community.
 So no matter where you are in the country you shouldn’t miss out on Fishermen’s Day celebrations.

 If you are interested learning more about Herring Era Museum situated in the charming town of Siglufjordur.
 This museum is both ‘s largest maritime museum and the only Icelandic museum to win the European Museum Award.‘s unique fishing history, try to visit the